Godtide/ratings/README.md

-Simple rating system with rewards received in Ethereum wallets and reward a tokenized ERC20 swell token asset.
+ A simple reward system with rewards received as a tokenzied ERC20 asset.

 For security of assets in production environment [KMS](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) is most suitable